telliott99/MySwift2/chapter1/strings.rst

 ``print()`` with no arguments is (unfortunately) an error!

-This is still not exactly right, I would like to suppress the final ``-``.
+This looks even better, but it is still not exactly right, I would like to suppress the final ``-``.
+That proves to be harder.

 We could count our way through the loop: